kgsensei/BlooketHack/README.md

 ![GitHub Tested Platform](https://img.shields.io/static/v1?label=Tested%20On&message=Windows&color=informational&style=for-the-badge)![GitHub Code By](https://img.shields.io/static/v1?label=Code%20By:&message=kgsensei&color=informational&style=for-the-badge)

-Use at your own risk.
+Use at your own risk, accounts have been banned for using this.
 I am not responsible for how you use this tool.

 This is the very first Blooket hack online I believe and I'm very proud of that.
 Try not to spread news about this though so Blooket doesn't patch any exploits used here.